Religious experiences exist. Many people go to great lengths to seek them out. They can be life-changing moments. What’s

 And it’s (the Bible) pretty barbaric, you know, I mean the story of Abraham and Isaac, there’s a good example of that because Abraham is called on to actually sacrifice his own son, which doesn’t really seem like something that a reasonable God would ask you to do, right?
 God in the Old Testament is frequently cruel and arbitrary and demanding and paradoxical, which is one of the things that really gives the book life because it wasn’t edited by a committee, you know, a committee that was concerned with not offending anyone, that’s for sure.

 Peterson sees definite parallels of human behavior, mythology, and historical stories in the Bible that reflect who and what humans really are.
 For him, it is somewhat of a mystical book that contains half human dreams and the other half, articulated knowledge.
 It’s a human effort to record the story of humankind.

 I wrote about Stephen Hawking and how he was thankful for the imperfections needed to establish the Universe we have today.
 In a similar fashion, while Peterson doesn’t believe the Bible, he recognizes there are remarkable phenomena about the contents of this book.
 He’s a rationalist, so he’s looking for scientific provability, for Biblical statements.
 We know that can’t be done, hence its unacceptability.
 Despite that, his truthful analysis brings forth some eye-opening facts:

-- It’s strange that such a book should be the focus of attention of so many people over such a lengthy period of time.
+- It’s strange that such a book should be the focus of attention of so many people over such a lengthy period.
 Not to mention the real effect it’s had on so many lives.

 - The fact that the Bible got assembled into something resembling a story is quite remarkable.